rajpanchal0101/Student-Grading-System/Readme.txt

 6. sec1_executable.exe :
    - Description: The compiled executable file for Section 1 of the assignment.

+7. sec1_screenshot_console_output.JPG :
+   - Description: Screenshot of the console output from Section 1.

+8. sec1_screenshot_textfile_output.JPG :
+   - Description: Screenshot of the text file output from Section 1.

 *Section 2 : In Section 2, the program processes a different format of student data from another input file, calculates subject-wise averages, assigns grade to each subject accordingly for each student and outputs the results to an output file.